Compare insurers that offer worldwide cover if you are visiting multiple countries on your trip.

 Deciding what level of cover you want

-Picking a policy that offers what you need at the cheapest price
+Picking a policy that offers the cover you need at the cheapest price.

-Personal belongings and baggage: This covers accidental loss, theft or damage to your possessions, including your luggage.
+Personal belongings and baggage: This covers accidental loss, theft or damage to your possessions.
+This includes your luggage.
 Check the single item limit and the maximum claim limit, to make sure your most expensive belongings are covered.

-Lost passport: This covers any additional accommodation or travel costs you have to pay to replace your passport if it is lost or stolen.
+Lost passport: This covers any additional accommodation or travel costs you have to pay to replace your passport if it’s lost or stolen.
 Most policies will pay out between £250 and £500.

 Delays: This covers extra expenses if your travel is delayed for more than 12 hours.
 For example, food, travel costs and accommodation.
 If your airline causes delays to your travel, you may also be able to claim compensation from them.

-Where you are travelling to (dangerous regions will cost more)
+Where you’re travelling (dangerous regions will cost more)

 The length of your trip

-If you include optional extras, e.g. cover for extreme sports
+Whether you want to include optional extras, e.g. cover for extreme sports.

 The cost of worldwide travel insurance varies between providers, so shop around and find the best deal.